 The 4th of July is probably a cat’s least favorite holiday.
 I know it is at our house.
-Even Ruby, who’s not afraid of thunderstorms, becomes unsettled when fireworks start going off in our neighborhood.
-The noise usually begins a few days before the holiday, extending the stress for cats beyond just one single day.
+Even Ruby, who was not afraid of thunderstorms, became unsettled when fireworks started going off in our neighborhood.
+Allegra used to be terrified during fireworks.
+Thankfully, the last few years, she’s handled the noise better.
+What makes dealing with fireworks so challenging is that the noise usually begins a few days before the holiday, extending the stress for cats beyond just one single day.

 Create a safe room or safe hiding places

 If there’s a room in your house where the noise from fireworks is the least noticeable, you may want to designate that as a safe room during the holiday.
 Put beds, food, water, toys, and cat trees and scratchers in the room.
 Leave a radio or tv on in the room; this may act as white noise and block out some of noise.
 “Igloo style” cat beds can also be a good option.
 If you keep these types of beds in areas where you and your cats spend a lot of time, they may use them to hide from the noise rather than hiding under the bed.

 Close windows and lower shades and/or draw blinds to at least lower noise levels somewhat.

 Don’t try to drown out the sound of fireworks by blasting the music.
 Choose soothing classical music, or calming music especially designed for cats.

 Remedies such as Rescue Remedy, Stress Stopper or Storm Soother can help keep kitties calm.
 Pheromone plug-ins such as Comfort Zone with Feliway can also help – use in the area where your cat tends to hide during storms.